MakafuiPrime/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changed owner and group of a directory
+Changed owner and group at a goal